brainhack-school2025/Barbu-Images10K/README.md

   I used **Datalad** to retrieve and manage the dataset in a reproducible way.
 I then cleaned and structured the image-level metadata to ensure consistency and ease of access.
 This involved preparing files for web-based display, grouping images into their semantic categories, and excluding any redundant or problematic entries to keep the dataset clean and reusable.

 - **Visualizing the images and their associated metadata:**
   I developed interactive components that allow users to explore the dataset visually.
-This includes scrollable metadata tables, filtered views, and category-wise displays that make the data more intuitive and engaging to work with.
+This includes scrollable metadata tables, carousels, filtered views, and category-based displays that make the data more intuitive and engaging.

 - **Building an interactive site to showcase the categories and image properties:**
   Using tools like **Jupyter Book**, **MyST Markdown**, and **Python**, I created a static web-based showcase that integrates image carousels, scrollable data previews, and exploratory visualizations.
 The goal was to present the dataset in a way that is both accessible and informative for researchers, students, and collaborators from different disciplines.